cube-drone/rt0/players-guide/src/player/skill_checks.md

 (For example: if you are not Charming or Fast, you cannot choose Deception, Theft & Stealth).
 Choose a skill by circling it on your character sheet, then writing an "A+" next to it.

-If a player is Clever, they can choose 3 Skills.
-If a player is Dull, they can choose 1 Skill, and they can't choose any skill marked "Clever".

 > The A+ is thematic, and you can use anything you want to indicate that this is a preferred skill: a gold star sticker, a _unicorn sticker_, a "good work!", whatever floats your boat.